 2. If only two (2) females are present the team must take an out when it comes to the tenth batter.

 3. The Minimum number of players in the field/your starting line up is 7 (5 men/2 women).

-4. If playing with eight (8) or nine (9), no more than six (6) men are allowed on the field at one time.
+4. If playing with eight (8), no more than six (6) men are allowed on the field at one time.

-5. If playing with nine (9) or more players, no more than seven (7) men are allowed on the field at one time.
+5. If playing with nine (9) or more players, not more than seven (7) men are allowed on the field at one time.

 6. Batting order ratio MUST always be followed no matter how many men are playing. (see Gameplay #2)

 All batters will start with a 1-1 count (One ball, one strike).

 1. If a male is walked and a female follows him in the batting order, the female must bat unless there are two (2) outs, at which time the female batter may choose to bat or take a walk.

 2. A batter with two (2) strikes is allowed one (1) courtesy foul ball.
 On the 2nd foul after the batter has two (2) strikes the batter will be called out.